Franklin County has three new COVID-19 cases

 Of the 116 cases in the county, 49 are active and 63 people have recovered.

-The county has had 10 people ever hospitalized for COVID-19 with two in the ICU.
+The county has had 10 people hospitalized for COVID-19 since the outbreak began, with two people in the ICU.
 Six are currently hospitalized.

-Of the county's 116 cases, 40 have been long-term care residents and 19 have been long-term care staff.
+Of the county's 116 cases, 40 have been long-term care residents and 19 have been long-term care staff members.

-FCHD is currently monitoring or has monitored a total of 175 contacts, and the county's contacts have spread across eight counties.
+FCHD is currently monitoring or has monitored a total of 175 contacts by COVID victims, and the county's contacts have spread across eight counties.

 "With 40 of our cases being LTC residents, that has made our contacts of positive cases not as large as it could be since that is such a secluded population during the pandemic," Parker said.

-Parker said on average, positive cases in Franklin County have three direct contacts.
+Parker said on average, COVID-19 victims in Franklin County have three direct contacts.

 Post a comment as